api-platform/docs/laravel/index.md

 Read the detailed documentation about [Laravel data validation in API Platform](validation.md).

-## Securing the API With Gates and Policies
+## Auhtorizatino Logic With Policies

-To protect an operation, we create a Laravel [policy](https://laravel.com/docs/authorization#creating-policies):
+To protect an operation and ensure that only authorized users can access them, start by creating a Laravel [policiy](https://laravel.com/docs/authorization#creating-policies):

 ```console
 php artisan make:policy BookPolicy --model=Book
 ```

-If you want you can also add Sanctum:
+In addition, you can use [Laravel Sanctum](https://laravel.com/docs/sanctum) to authenticate your users:

 ```console
 php artisan install:api